 Relocating his studio to picturesque Westchester County, just 40 minutes north of NYC, William continues to provide top-notch photographs of people, places, events and things utilizing the latest digital imaging techniques.
 “High end digital equipment provides excellent images from which to work,” he says.
 Most basic retouching is also done in the studio.

 William Lulow is a certified teacher of photography.
 He holds an M.S. degree in Education, as well as an M.A. in Television & Film.
 He is a former member of the adjunct faculty at New York’s NEW SCHOOL FOR SOCIAL RESEARCH, has taught photography with the NYC Dept. of Education, the Scarsdale Adult School, the Larchmont/Mamaroneck Continuing Education program and has conducted seminars and workshops in portrait lighting techniques in his own studio.
 Check the WORKSHOPS page for information.
-His work has been published in various magazines and newspapers including THE DENVER POST, PEOPLE, MONEY, IBM EXECUTIVE, various airline in-flight magazines and numerous corporate annual reports and brochures.
-He has also done portraits for RANDOM HOUSE, SCHOLASTIC PRESS, PENGUIN BOOKS and other publishing houses.
+His work has been published in various magazines and newspapers including THE DENVER POST, PEOPLE, MONEY, IBM EXECUTIVE, THE CONNECTOR (PrForPeople), various airline in-flight magazines and numerous corporate annual reports and brochures.
+He has also done portraits for RANDOM HOUSE, SCHOLASTIC PRESS, PENGUIN BOOKS, BANTAM BOOKS and other publishing houses.